markziemann/enrichment_recipe/docs/guide_for_linux_users_with_docker.md

 Archive and Gene Expression Omnibus will accept high throughput sequence and microarray data.
 This has the dual benefit of enhancing data reuse.

-Of the above options, only option 2 will require you to make any changes to the Dockerfile.
+Of the above options, only option (b) will require you to make any changes to the Dockerfile.

 **16. Build the new docker image**